 Located approximately 300 miles south-southeast of San Diego, Cedros is about a 24-hour ride for the typical long range vessel.

-Due to the distance from San Diego, Cedros is a frequent destination on trips of 4 days or greater for decades.
+Due to the distance from San Diego, Cedros has been a frequent destination on trips of 4 days or greater for decades.
 However, recent changes in regulations may affect your ability to fish around Cedros and nearby Benitos Islands aboard a U.S. based sportfishing vessel.

 The main target here is the year-round population of California Yellowtail.

 In addition to yellowtail, trophy-sized calico bass, white seabass and halibut are common catches in and around the kelp beds surrounding the Island.